Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 # When will these be fixed?

-Depending on the severity * some maybe hot*fixed immediately, other will wait til next major release.
+Depending on the severity some maybe hot-fixed immediately, other will wait til next major release.

 ---
 # Getting asked to restart for the economy on a new game.
 DiD players * please read.